 What is Garmin Connect?

 Garmin Connect is Garmin’s fitness- and health-tracking app.
-It’s available on Android, iOS, and on desktop.
+It’s available on Android, iOS, and desktop.
 You need access to Garmin Connect to pair your Garmin watch with your smartphone.
 It’s a necessary part of using a Garmin device.

 Garmin Connect is where you can access all of your health and activity data.
 The mobile apps are quite detailed and should offer most of what you need, but we’d recommend using the desktop version if you really need to dig into your data.